bpstahlman/cac-enabled-git-setup/README.md

 # Before you start...
 - A government-issued _Common Access Card_ (CAC) with drivers installed.
 - If you're running under...
-  - ...Linux or OS X, you'll need to install the packages listed under the section entitled *Package Prerequisites*.
   - ...Windows, you'll need a basic Cygwin installation, augmented with wget (which is not part of the Cygwin default install, but may be obtained from the *Web* package).
 **Note**: Cygwin users will also need the packages listed under *Package Prerequisites*, but this script will install them automatically.
+  - ...Ubuntu Linux, you shouldn't need to install any prerequisites, as this script will handle it.
+  - ...Non-Ubuntu Linux, you'll need to install the packages listed under the section entitled *Package Prerequisites*.

 # Package Prerequisites